 Theresa came to us after her motorbike had been stolen as she felt her insurer weren't offering enough.

 After Theresa found that her motorbike had been stolen, she put in a claim with her insurer.
-But when the insurer told her how much she would get back, she didn't think that was right.
-They said that they had paid market value for the bike, but Theresa still wasn't happy with this.
+But when the insurer told her how much she would get back, she didn't think that was right and made a complaint.

 What we said